yulqen/yulqen.org/content/about/index.md

 Yulqen is a deliberate misspelling of an [Autechre](https://en.wikipedia.org/wiki/Autechre) song I like.

 I currently live in [Berwick-upon-Tweed](https://en.wikipedia.org/wiki/Berwick-upon-Tweed).
 I enjoy technology & software (the free, as in speech, kind), programming, music, photography, rugby, animals, poetry and books.
 I am something of a minimalist and do most things in a terminal.
-I am a pescatarian but will eat meat if sufficiently drunk and starving.
-I don't like cruelty, including the "...to animals" kind.
+I am a pescatarian but will eat meat if sufficiently drunk and (apparently) starving.

 This is my umpteenth web site and it will dutifully disappear in time.
 It is currently created using [Hugo](https://gohugo.io/) making it: blazing fast, not Wordpress, static, light (no JS, therefore no BS), driven by Go and [rsyncable](https://man.openbsd.org/openrsync).